Daolaoshi0808/ReviewSense/README.md

-# Final Stiching Project
+# ReviewSense

 ## Running the Script
-- Note that the Stiching_Hongkai.py file takes less than 5 minutes to wrong, so there is no unit test file
+- Note that the reviewsense_pipeline.py file takes less than 5 minutes to run, so there is no unit test file
 - The Script contains several Unit Test Questions.
-- The Docker image is at deepdish4 server with the image name pin2118/stiching_project
+- GPU usage is recommended for faster inference.
+Cloud deployment is also recommended.
-- For running the advanced RAG Agent with Lora Fine Tuned Model, use the Stiching_Hongkai_frontend.py, where you can input questions and model at your choice, or if you want to compare them
+- For running the advanced RAG Agent with Lora Fine Tuned Model, use the reviewsense_frontend.py, where you can input questions and model at your choice, or if you want to compare them
-- Just use [docker run -it pin2118/stiching_project python Stiching_Hongkai_frontend.py] command and the front end system will run
+- Just use [docker run -it reviewsense python reviewsense_frontend.py] command and the front end system will run

--
 ## Data
 - The data is provided as [final_review_chunked_df.csv](https://drive.google.com/file/d/13I5BZIz7itCWmw5oiAx6PivQEM68FptB/view?usp=sharing)
 - Download the data as in the name as final_review_chunked_df.csv